 The vibrant sandstone cliffs of Jety Oguz (or 'Seven Bulls').
 Photo: Getty

-Distance: 63.4 miles
+• Distance: 63.4 miles (102km)

-Walking Time: 6 days
+• Walking time: 6 days

 This week-long trek takes you truly off the beaten path, through jailoos (summer pastures), valleys and passes rarely visited by tourists.
-It starts, however, at a popular tourist destination - Issyk Kul, the second largest mountain lake in the world.
+It starts, however, at a popular tourist destination - the southern shores of Issyk Kul, the second largest mountain lake in the world.
 It’s a 4-5 hour car journey from the nearby city of Bishkek, so we recommend staying at a guest house by the lake before setting out.

 On day one, you’ll cross pasturelands to Jety Oguz (the ‘Seven Bulls’), seven majestic sandstone cliffs overhanging a picturesque village.
 The second day is a hike across the jailoos, where you’ll meet Kyrgyz farmers living nomadically in yurts (and stay in one yourself).
 The third day will take you up through the Jukkuchak Valley, stopping for a swim in some natural hot springs.